Bsaliya

-Bsaliya (بسليا) is a Syrian village located in Armanaz Nahiyah in Harem District, Idlib.
+Bsaliya (بساليا) is a Syrian village located in Armanaz Nahiyah of Harem District in Idlib Governorate, northwestern Syria.
 According to the Syria Central Bureau of Statistics (CBS), Bsaliya had a population of 924 in the 2004 census.
+The village lies in the northern countryside of Idlib Governorate near the Syrian–Turkish border.

+During the Syrian civil war, internally displaced persons settled in camps settled in camps in the surrounding area.
+One such site is Wadi Bsaliya Camp near the village, where humanitarian organizations have distributed shelter materials and tents to displaced families.